wibeasley/r-package-skeleton/documentation-for-developers/initializing-package.md

 * Install GitHub Desktop (for Windows & OSX): https://desktop.github.com/

 ## Issues
 Copy & paste each item into a new issue.
 Each should be assigned to the "package skeleton" milestone.

+As this document grows older, some things may get out of date; R evolves, CRAN policies catch more mistakes, and coding styles change.
+Look at live packages for reference too.
+[ReferralExposure](https://github.com/OuhscBbmc/referral-exposure/) might continue to be a simple project of ours, while [REDCapR](https://github.com/OuhscBbmc/REDCapR/) has more complicated dependencies, and hopefully should be maintained for many years.
+Of course, look at examples from [Hadley](https://github.com/hadley) and [tidyverse](https://github.com/tidyverse), though their C code requires much more complexity than your first package will.

 #### Establish Rproj file